rukai/rukaidata/readme.md

 ## Run the rukaidata website on your machine

-1. Install stable rust via https://rustup.rs/ (on windows, you need to do a custom install and select the pc-windows-gnu toolchain)
+1. Install stable rust via https://rustup.rs/ (use the default settings)
 2. Right click brawl in dolphin game list -> Properties -> Filesystem -> Disc -> Right click Partition 1 -> Extract Files... -> select the directory `data/Brawl`
 3. Copy the entire contents of a brawl mod sd card to the directory `data/MODNAMEHERE` **(optional)**
 4. Open a terminal and `cd` to the directory this readme is in.